swallowcamel/nancywiki/Building-Nancy-on-Mono.md

 We have been using Mono 2.10.2, anything earlier produces build errors.
 The version of MonoDevelop that we have been using is the 2.6 Beta 3 build.
 The instructions are the same for both Linux and OS X installations.

 ## Third-party dependencies
 NDjango is built using F#, so in order to compile and execute the NDjango engine you will need to have F# and the [FSharp PowerPack](http://fsharppowerpack.codeplex.com) installed.
-Starting with Mono 2.10, F# comes bundled with the installation, so what is left to do is [download the latest version](http://fsharppowerpack.codeplex.com/releases/view/45593#DownloadId=122711) of the FSharp PowerPack and get it installed.

-_Note: If you are installing Mono on Linux you need to install the mono-complete package, or you will not get the F# bundle.
-If you install the mono-core package you will also have to install the fsharp package yourself._
+If you are running Mono on Linux, you will have to also install the _fsharp_ package, but if you are running on OSX no extra step is needed because F# is bundled in the Mono 2.10.2 installation package for OSX.

 Once downloaded you need to unzip and install it into the GAC